 Background: The Outstanding Chapter Award was established in 1991 to recognize outstanding professionalism, active resource protection and enhancement programs, and commitment to the mission of the Society.
-In 2003 the award was broken into two categories, one for a chapter having fewer than 100 members (Small Chapter) and another for a chapter with 100 or more members (Large Chapter).
+In 2003, the award was broken into two categories, one for a Chapter having fewer than 100 members (Small Chapter) and another for a Chapter with 100 or more members (Large Chapter).
 In 2004, a third award for a Student Subunit was added.
 The award consists of a certificate mounted in a plaque.

-Committee composition: The four committee members are the AFS Divisions' immediate Past-Presidents.
-The AFS President chooses a Chair from among them.
+Committee Composition: The four committee members are the AFS Divisions' immediate past presidents.
+The AFS President chooses a chair from among them.

-Duties: Seeks nominations and selects the recipient of the award by fulfilling duties as described in the Awards Committee Section of the Procedures.
-Distributes Outstanding Chapters and Student Subunit Award Applications among Chapters, Student Subunits, and Divisions, and informs them of procedures.
-Chapters and Student Subunits must submit applications to their Division Presidents for consideration.
-Division Presidents may nominate up to one large Chapter, one small Chapter, and one Student Subunit from their Divisions.
-Committee members evaluate and vote on the three categories of outstanding chapters as follows: 1st Place Vote- 4 points; 2nd Place Vote- 3 points; 3rd Place Vote- 2 points; 4th Place Vote- 1 point.
-For each category, the Chapters or Subunit with most total points is the recipient.
-In the case of a tie the Chapters or Subunit with the most first place votes wins.
+Duties: Seeks nominations and selects the recipient of the award by fulfilling duties as described in the Awards Committee section of the Procedures.
+Distributes Outstanding Chapters and Student Subunit Award applications among Chapters, Student Subunits, and Divisions and informs them of procedures.
+Chapters and Student Subunits must submit applications to their Division presidents for consideration.
+Division presidents may nominate up to one large Chapter, one small Chapter, and one Student Subunit from their Divisions.
+Committee members evaluate and vote on the three categories of outstanding Chapters as follows: First Place Vote, 4 points; Second Place Vote, 3 points; Third Place Vote, 2 points; and Fourth Place Vote, 1 point.
+For each category, the Chapters or Subunit with the most total points is the recipient.
+In the case of a tie, the Chapters or Subunit with the most first place votes wins.
 If the tie still stands, two awards are given.

 Criteria: The awards are to be given to Chapters and Subunits that exhibit a commitment to the mission of the Society by actively working to achieve the goals set forth in the Society's Strategic Plan.
-The criteria are described in the Outstanding Chapters and Student Subunit Award Applications, available on the AFS website.
+The criteria are described in the Outstanding Chapters and Student Subunit Award applications, available on the AFS website.